 Enniskillen Gaels came out on top in the PJ Roper under 16 tournament which was staged on Sunday.
 Enniskillen Gaels, Killybegs and Aodh Ruadh were in Group 1 with Ardara, Bundoran and Four Masters in Group 2.
 The seedings after the group stages saw Enniskillen Gaels v Bundoran in the Cup final, Ardara v Killybegs in the Shield final and Four Masters v Aodh Ruadh in the Plate final.
 The winners of the respective finals were Enniskillen Gaels, Killybegs and Donegal Town.
 Many thanks to referees Shane Toolan, Sylvester Maguire, Val Murray, Eamonn McGrath and especially Callum O'Halloran who took charge of four games.
 Thanks also to Lisa McTernan and Johnny Gallagher who spent the day taking care of all aspects of organisation.
 Thanks to the teams and managers from Ardara, Killybegs, Enniskillen, Bundoran and Four Masters.
 A final shout out to families and Spar who supplied food and drinks for the occasion and Brian Roper who presented the PJ Roper cup to Enniskillen Gaels.

 The Frank O'Neill Cup semi-finals throw-in at 5.15pm this Friday.
 They will be followed immediately by the final on the top pitch in Páirc Aoidh Ruaidh with the Presentation Party afterwards in the Aras.
-We will have pictures from the earlier rounds of the competition up on aodhruadh.org later in the week.
+We have pictures from the earlier rounds of the competition up on aodhruadh.org.

 There is an under 13 game this Wednesday against Four Masters in Father Tierney Park.
 All players to be up at the park for 5pm.